Barnett Newman: Legacy

-Newman died in 1970 of a heart attack in New York City.
+Newman died on July 4, 1970, aged 65, of a heart attack, in New York City.

 Nine years after Newman's death, his widow Annalee founded the Barnett Newman Foundation.
 The foundation functions as his official estate and serves "to encourage the study and understanding of Barnett Newman's life and works."
 The foundation was instrumental in creating Newman's catalogue raisonné in 2004.
 The U.S. copyright representative for the Barnett Newman Foundation is the Artists Rights Society.

 In 2018, the Foundation gave more than 70 artworks to the Jewish Museum, New York.

 Selected collections

 Several public collections hold works by Barnett Newman.
 These include:

 Art market

 After Newman had an artistic breakthrough in 1948, he and his wife decided that he should devote all his energy to his art.
 They lived almost entirely off Annalee Newman's teaching salary until the late 1950s, when Newman's paintings began to sell consistently.

 Ulysses (1952), a blue-and-black striped painting, sold in 1985 for $1,595,000 at Sotheby's to an American collector who was not identified.
 Consigned by Microsoft co-founder Paul Allen and previously part of Frederick R. Weisman's collection, Newman's 8.5-by-10-foot Onement VI (1953) was sold for a record $43.8 million at Sotheby's New York in 2013; its sale was ensured by an undisclosed third-party guarantee.
-This was eclipsed on May 13, 2014 when Black Fire 1 sold for $84.2 million.
+This was eclipsed on May 13, 2014, when Black Fire 1 sold for $84.2 million.